Print This Bible Study

 Abraham and Lot, in this respect, would fit within the framework of Hebrews 6:1-6.
 One was allowed to go on into an understanding of the things surrounding Melchizedek, but not so with the other.
 Viewing their individual backgrounds, the reason becomes evident; and viewing that which occurred in the lives of these two men in subsequent years, the end result is quite instructive.

 The difference in these two places would be similar to the difference between Jerusalem and Jericho.
-Jerusalem was located in the mountainous terrain of the high country, but Jericho was located near the lowest point in the land, near the Dead Sea at the southern end of the Jordan Plain (where Sodom and the other cities of the plain are believed to have once existed).
+Jerusalem was located in the mountainous terrain of the high country, but Jericho was located near the lowest point in the land (actually, on earth), near the Dead Sea at the southern end of the Jordan plain (where Sodom and the other cities of the plain are believed to have once existed).

 Lot's downward path can be seen in different places from Genesis 13:10 to Genesis 19:1, and the results of his downward path can be seen in Genesis 14:12-24; 19:1-38.

-Lot "lifted up his eyes, and beheld all the plain of Jordan, that it was well watered everywhere…" He then "chose him all the plain of Jordan…dwelled in the cities of the plain, and pitched his tent toward Sodom."
-And in the process of doing this, he separated himself from Abraham (13:10-12).
+Lot “lifted up his eyes, and saw all the plain of Jordan, that it was well watered everywhere . . . .”
+He then “chose for himself all the plain of Jordan . . . dwelt in the cities of the plain, and pitched his tent even as far as Sodom.”
+And in the process of doing this, he separated himself from Abraham (Genesis 13:10-12).
 That is, the carnal believer separated himself from the spiritual believer.

-The day came when Lot got into trouble and had to be rescued by Abraham (14:12-16 [numerous spiritual lessons could be drawn from this account]).
-But his long association with the cities of the plain apparently prevented him from seeing beyond the "letter" when Melchizedek subsequently appeared (14:18-24); and his failure to see beyond the "letter," coupled with his long prior-association with the cities of the plain, eventually resulted in his not only again living in Sodom but also in his being actively involved within the affairs of the city (19:1 [affairs of a city were carried on by men seated at the gate, as was Lot]).
+The day came when Lot got into trouble and had to be rescued by Abraham (Genesis 14:12-16).
+But his long association with the cities of the plain could only have prevented him from seeing beyond the “letter” when Melchizedek subsequently appeared, following the battle of the kings (14:18-24); and his failure to see beyond the “letter,” coupled with his long prior association with the cities of the plain, eventually resulted in his not only again living in Sodom but also in his being actively involved within the affairs of the city (19:1 [affairs of a city were carried on by men seated at the gate, as was Lot]).

 Abraham, during this same time though, dwelled in the high country, removed from the cities of the plain.
-And, apart from instances such as his rescue of Lot and his intercession on behalf of the righteous in Sodom (14:14-16; 18:23-33), the affairs of the people in the Jordan Plain were of no moment to him.
+And, apart from instances such as his rescue of Lot and his intercession on behalf of the righteous in Sodom (Genesis 14:14-16; 18:23-33), the affairs of the people in the Jordan plain were of no moment to him.

-Other Christians though, as Lot, have not been allowed to go on and see that which is taught concerning Melchizedek (and, invariably, for the same reason set forth in Lot's life).
-Consequently, their interest doesn't lie in the things of the high country (concerning which they have little to no knowledge) but in those of the valley instead.
+Other Christians though, as Lot, have not been allowed to go on and see that which is taught concerning Melchizedek (and, invariably, for the same reason set forth in Lot’s life).
+Consequently, their interest doesn’t lie in the things of the high country but in those things of the valley instead.
 And they too dwell where their interest lies.

-The Jordan Plain with its cities was destroyed during Abraham and Lot's day by "brimstone and fire" from heaven (Genesis 19:24, 25).
-And though Lot was delivered from Sodom prior to this destruction, his deliverance was, as in 1 Corinthians 3:15, "so as by ['through'] fire."
+The Jordan plain with its cities was destroyed during Abraham and Lot’s day by “brimstone and fire” from heaven (Genesis 19:24, 25; cf. Deuteronomy 29:23).
+And though Lot was delivered from Sodom prior to this destruction, his deliverance was, as in the words of 1 Corinthians 3:15, “so as through fire.”

 The escape from the plain to the mountain is an escape from Egypt to Canaan — to that land associated with the coming kingdom.
 This is where one's attention is to be centered.
 This is where he is to dwell.

-Then the last part relates what will happen to a person should he not follow the Lord's command in this respect: "lest you be consumed."
-That is, he will be consumed by that which will itself be consumed; and, as a consequence, he will lose his soul/life.
+Then the last part of the verse relates that which will happen to a person should he not follow the Lord’s command in this respect: “lest you be destroyed.”
+That is, he will be destroyed by that which will itself be destroyed; and, as a consequence, he will lose his soul/life.

-Lot though had no concept of that which was being stated; and, in reality, even though the Lord had given him this five-part command, he couldn't follow it.
+Lot though had no concept of that which was being stated; and, in reality, even though the Lord had given him this four-part command, he couldn’t follow it.

 His spiritual senses had not been sufficiently developed or exercised.
 He could do no more than act after a carnal fashion, which he did (19:19, 20).
 And this is the apparent reason why the Lord, apart from remonstrance, honored his request to be allowed to go to Zoar instead of the mountain (19:21-23).